-The Organization's responses to the findings identified in our audit are described in the accompanying schedule of findings.
+The Organization's responses to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
 The Organization's response was not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on it.